Grow your super with a little help

 Members who qualify and make personal non-concessional contributions do not need to do anything.
 The Trustee is required to provide the ATO with information about contributions paid by members and their employers.
 Using this information and the information in your tax return, the ATO will work out if you are entitled to a co-contribution.
 Any co-contribution will be sent to VISSF.

-We recommend that you speak to a licensed or appropriately authorised financial adviser if you are reviewing your contribution arrangements.
+We recommend you speak to a financial adviser if you are reviewing your contribution arrangements.

 Further information about co-contributions can be found on the ATO website.